tomslee/covid-animation-canada/README.md

 # Animation of Covid data for Canada

 The python script in this project generates the GIF files below.
+It is an exercise done out of interest, not intended for serious use.

 The idea is to show how predictions of today's numbers (at the far right) have changed over time, converging on the actual value at the end of the animation.

-Each line is a best fit to the previous several days of cumulative Covid-19 cases in Canada, currently using an exponential curve.
+Each line is a best fit to the previous several days of cumulative Covid-19 cases in Canada, using an exponential curve.
 In early March, the predictions suggested a big growth into the future, so that by now (mid April) some predictions would give us over a hundred thousand cases.
 Over time, those predictions have come down.

 The fitting is naive.
 This is not sophisticated modeling and I am not an epidemiologist.
 The purpose is to illustrate what I hope is obvious, that the unprecedented physical distancing measures that we have all been taking over the past several weeks have had an effect.
 That things could have been so much worse.